ameingast/postgresql-simple-migration/Readme.markdown

 The standalone binary takes care of proper transaction handling automatically.

 The library does not make any assumptions about the current transactional state of the system.
-This way you can execute multiple migration-commands or validations in sequence while still staying in the same transaction.
+This means that the caller of the library has to take care of opening/closing/rolling-back transactions.
+This way you can execute multiple migration-commands or validations in sequence while still staying in the transaction you opened.

-The tests work in a similar way.
+The tests make use of this.
 After executing all migration-tests, the transaction is rolled back.

 ## Compilation and Tests